Greater-Rochester-Robotics/Rebuilt2026-340/README.md

     The robot aims and shoots at its current target with the press of a single button, and performs additional calculations to compensate for its movement.
 The robot's target automatically switches depending on its field position.

-- **Automated L3 Climbing Sequence**

-    The robot's climbing sequence is fully automated, allowing the driver to press a single button to automatically drive to the nearest upright and sequence the robot's climbing mechanism to ascend to L3.

 - **Full Field Localization**

     Using a [Luma P1](https://luma.vision/products/p1) with a [modified instance of PhotonVision](https://github.com/Greater-Rochester-Robotics/photonvision/tree/multitag-mod), the robot combines vision measurements with odometry using a Kalman filter to accurately track its position on the field throughout the entirety of a match.